dstar55/100-words-design-patterns-java/patterns/gof/Strategy.md

 ###  <a id="Structure"></a>Structure

-The Strategy declares an interface common to all supported algorithms.
+The *Strategy* declares an interface common to all supported algorithms.
-The ConcreteStrategy implements the algorithm using the Strategy interface.
+The *ConcreteStrategy* implements the algorithm using the *Strategy* interface.
-The Context uses this interface to call the algorithm defined by a ConcreteStrategy.
+The *Context* uses this interface to call the algorithm defined by a *ConcreteStrategy*.